Marex Spectron Slavery and Human Trafficking Statement

 TRAINING AND AWARENESS

-In 2017, to ensure suitable understanding of the risks of modern slavery and human trafficking occurring in our supply chains, all relevant staff were required to undertake externally sourced training, that we understand had been developed alongside the ‘Stronger2gether’ movement.
-Marex Spectron will continue to periodically issue this training.
+To ensure suitable understanding of the risks of modern slavery and human trafficking occurring in our supply chains, all relevant staff are required to periodically undertake externally sourced training, that we understand has been developed alongside the ‘Stronger2gether’ movement.

 This statement has been approved by Marex Spectron’s board of directors.